 Every spare moment I would blog and sit glued in front of my laptop until my eyes went crazy.

-At the beginning, when I made the decision to earn a living online, I’ll admit that I had to live on the cheap (really cheap!).
-In fact, it took about 3 years before I really started making enough to live off.
+At the beginning, when I made the decision to earn a living online, I’ll admit that I had to live on the cheap (really cheap).

 In Thailand I met Ying, the most amazing girl in the world.
-We got married in July 2013, and she’s been traveling with me ever since.
+We got married in July 2013, and we’ve been traveling and eating together ever since.

 – Mark Wiens

 I invite you to receive my free food and travel updates.
 Just enter your name and e-mail below, and click “Get Updates”.
 I’ll send you a couple messages per month with some of my best food and travel tips:

 Here’s what to do next:

 If you’re new to Migrationology and haven’t yet read through the Start Here Page, that’s the best place to get started.

 Otherwise, head over to the blog or check out my specific city travel food guides.